debiki/debiki-wordpress-comments/readme.txt

 == Building ==

+(Please read LICENSE.txt: there's no warranty.)

-To compile, minify, and combine Javascript and LiveScript, you need to install Node.js and Brunch.
+To compile, minify, and combine Javascript and LiveScript, you need to install Node.js and Grunt.

 Install Node.js: